-Many women aren’t aware of how often their bras should be replaced or even how to care for it – so they’re wearing a worn out, stretched out version that doesn’t give them the support they need.
+Many women aren’t aware of how often their bras should be replaced or even how to care for it – so they’re wearing a worn-out, stretched-out version that doesn’t give them the support they need.

 Here are some things to keep in mind that will increase the life of your bra:

-- Follow the care instructions – You can just toss your sports bra into the laundry with everything else, right?
+You can toss your sports bra into the laundry with everything else, right?
 Wrong.
-Experts recommend hand washing with powder detergent and avoiding fabric software, especially on those that are sought after because of their quick-drying material.
-In this case, fabric softeners can actually cling to the fabric and prevent it from wicking away sweat.
+Experts recommend hand washing with powder detergent and avoiding fabric software, especially for those sought after because of their quick-drying material.
+In this case, fabric softeners can cling to the fabric and prevent it from wicking away sweat.

 Another way to prolong its life is to hang dry sports bras.
-The material usually dries quickly so you won’t have to worry about not having room for all of your hanging clothes.
-If you absolutely need to use the dryer, make sure it’s on a low-heat setting.
+The material usually dries quickly, so you won’t have to worry about not having room for all of your hanging clothes.
+If you need to use the dryer, ensure it’s on a low-heat setting.

 Even if you’ve only sweated a little bit, take it off right after you’re finished with your workout.
 Why?
 If you don’t, your bra is much more likely to collect bacteria that will break down the fibers.

 8 Indications Your Bra Should Be Thrown Away

 Even the best bras that are perfectly cared for should be replaced frequently.
 You’ll know it’s time to say goodbye to your sports bra and hello to something new IF: